DTW-DanWard/OctopusDeployUtilities/readme.md

 C:\> $Export.Teams | Select Name, MemberUserNames
 C:\> # (lots of team/member output here...)
 C:\>
-C:\> # what are the names of the projects that DO NOT include the Important library variable set?
+C:\> # what are the names of the projects that DO NOT include the 'Important' library variable set?
 C:\> $Export.Projects | ? { $_.IncludedLibraryVariableSetNames -notcontains 'Important' } | Select Name
 C:\> # (project names here...)
 ```